reflux/refluxjs/README.md

 The pattern is composed of actions and data stores, where actions initiate new data to pass through data stores before coming back to the view components again.
 If a view component has an event that needs to make a change in the application's data stores, they need to do so by signalling to the stores through the actions available.

+## Comparing RefluxJS with Facebook Flux

-The goal of the project is to get this architecture easily up and running in your web application, both client-side or server-side.
+The goal of the refluxjs project is to get this architecture easily up and running in your web application, both client-side or server-side.
 There are some differences between how this project works and how Facebook's proposed Flux architecture works:

-* Instead of a singleton dispatcher, every action handles the dispatching by themselves
-* Javascript is a dynamic language so no more static type checking with strings!
-Just let the stores listen to actions and don't worry!

 You can read more in this [blog post about React Flux vs Reflux](http://spoike.ghost.io/deconstructing-reactjss-flux/).

+### Similarities with Flux

+Some concepts are still in Reflux in comparison with Flux:

+* There are actions
+* There are data stores
+* The data flow is unidirectional

+### Differences with Flux

+Reflux has refactored Flux to be a bit more dynamic and be more FRP friendly:

+* The singleton dispatcher is removed in favor for letting every action act as dispatcher instead.
+* Because actions are listenable, the stores may listen to them.
+Stores don't need to have a big switch statements that does static type checking (of action types) with strings
+* Stores may listen to other stores, i.e. it is possible to create stores that can *aggregate data further*, similar to a map/reduce.
+* `waitFor` is replaced in favor to handle *serial* and *parallel* data flows:
+ * **Aggregate data stores** (mentioned above) may listen to other stores in *serial*
+ * **Joins** for joining listeners in *parallel*
+* *Action creators* are not needed because RefluxJS actions are functions that will pass on the payload they receive to anyone listening to them

 ## Examples